Generic

 Parameters:

 • seed (int | None) – Random seed, as a positive integer.
-Optional: A strongly random seed will be generated by gym if omitted.
+Optional: None by default.
+If None, then the internal random generator of the environment will be kept as-is, without updating its seed.

 • options (Dict[str, Any] | None) – Additional information to specify how the environment is reset.
 The field ‘reset_hook’ is reserved for chaining multiple BasePipelineWrapper.
 It is not meant to be defined manually.
 Optional: None by default.